MrMarlonM/good-world-news/README.md

 When using `Summernote` to decorate the articles it didn't work and the page was printing all html tags as plain text.
 *Solution:*
 The problem arose because of Djangos build in feature to excape HTML content automatically for security reasons.
 To solve the problem the template filter `safe` was used.

+- *Bug 5:*
+When deploying the project to `Heroku` it it did not work as expected and the App did not start at all.
+*Solution:*
+The problem was twofold.
+First `Heroku` wasn't listed as allowed host which was resolved through adding `.herokuapp.com` to the `ALLOWED_HOSTS` list.
+The second problem was a typo in the `CSRF_TRUSTED_ORIGINS` list.
+Here I forgot to add the `.` before `herokuapp.com`.

+- *Bug 6:*
+The toggler for the navigation panel did stop showing at the top when scrolling down.
+*Solution:*
+The problem was that the toggler was part of the header element and not of the body element, also the `height: 100vh` property of the body element needed to be removed to allow for the toggler to stay visible all the way down to the bottom of the page.

 ### Unsolved Bugs
 - Images that are provided through Cloudinary are linked as http instead of https.
 This affects the performance of the website in Lighthouse enormously.